The Kissing Game--The Money Universe

-Everyone laughed expect Greyson who kept her gaze on the carpet.
+Everyone laughed except Greyson who kept her gaze on the carpet.

 “First time?”
 Sky whispered in her ear.

-Grey shuddered, and hoped Sky didn’t notice.
-“No, I’ve played too many times actually.”
+Grey shuddered and hoped Sky didn’t notice.
+“No, I’ve played too many times.”
 That was a lie, but Sky didn’t need to know.
 She’d become rather good at lying.